themactep/dmarc-cat/README.md

     go get -u github.com/intel/tfortools

-It also use my own module `github.com/keltia/archive` to handle the various archive types.
+I also use my own module `github.com/keltia/archive` to handle various archive types.

 If you use Go modules, it should all work automatically.